 High-quality academics, with results among the top in the state.
 In Valor's founding year, our scholars ranked #1 in 5th grade achievement of all middle schools in Nashville.
 Valor was also the only middle school in the state to be in the top 1% in both growth and achievement scores.
 Though Tennessee did not have state testing the following year, data from a nationally normed test showed both Valor schools in the top 8% of the 60 elite national charter school networks in the country in both growth and achievement.
-As a network, Valor ranked in the top 5 in the State for academic growth, and in the top 10 in the State for academic achievement for the 2016-2017 school year.
+As a network, Valor ranked in the top 2% in the State for academic growth, and in the top 3% in the State for academic achievement for the 2017-2018 school year (out of all 1,300+ middle schools and high schools).
+Valor Flagship was ranked #1 in the State in composite growth, out of all 1,300+ schools.